 JavaScript Data Types

-JavaScript is a versatile programming language with various data types categorized into primitive and non-primitive types.
+JavaScript classifies data types into primitive and non-primitive types.
 Here’s a detailed description with examples:

 Primitive Data Types

-Primitive data types represent single values and are immutable.
+Primitive data types hold fixed values and cannot be altered.

 1. Number

-The Number type represents both integer and floating-point numbers.
+The Number type in JavaScript handles both whole numbers and decimals.

 • Example: